raspberrypi/documentation/configuration/cmdline-txt.md

  - splash: tells the boot to use a splash screen via the Plymouth module.
  - plymouth.ignore_serial_console - tells Plymouth not to output a boot splash on any serial console which may be configured.
  - dwc_otg.lpm_enable: turns off Link Power Management (LPM) in the dwc_otg driver.
-The dwc_otg driver is the driver for the USB controller built into the Raspberry Pi
+The dwc_otg driver is the driver for the USB controller built into the Raspberry Pi.
  - dwc_otg.speed: sets the speed of the USB controller. `dwc_otg.speed=1` will set it to full speed (USB 1.0).
  - smsc95xx.turbo_mode: enables/disables the wired networking driver turbo mode. `smsc95xx.turbo_mode=N` turns turbo mode off.
  - usbhid.mousepoll: specifies the mouse polling interval.
 If you have problems with a slow or erratic wireless mouse, setting this to 0 might help: `usbhid.mousepoll=0`.